Chart Color Schemes

 Infrastructure

-Mount Richon has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally
+Mount Richon has emerging levels of nearby infrastructure activity, ranking in the 36thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified four projects expected to influence the region.
-Notable initiatives include Champion Drive Precinct, Forrestdale Business Park West, METRONET Armadale Line Transformation, and Hitachi Construction Machinery Australia Facility.
-Relevant details are provided below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely to impact the area.
+Key projects are Champion Drive Precinct, Forrestdale Business Park West, METRONET Armadale Line Transformation, and Hitachi Construction Machinery Australia Facility.

 Professional plan users can use the search below to filter and access additional projects.